 Rising Sun Motor Inn would also be a top choice due to its location on the Going To The Sun Road right across from St. Mary Lake.

-If you can’t get lodging inside the park, I would recommend staying in the towns near the west entrance to Glacier and finding your next night’s lodging near the east entrance and St. Mary.
+If you can’t get lodging inside the park, I would recommend staying in the towns near the west entrance (Whitefish and Columbia Falls, MT) to Glacier and finding your next night’s lodging near the east entrance and St. Mary.

 Lodging Near West Glacier